JirkaDellOro/FUDGE/Design/Logs/README.md

 ## UI:
 After pre-discussing the Usertest, we talked about whether it would be more practical to use a single "FUDGE" Window that encompases all the editors, or if multiple Editor Windows would be more sensible.
 We concluded that a multi-window approach could be best, as it gives some speration between the editor contexts but further research into whether something like that is even possible needs to be done first.

+The "foldable" buttons should be replaced with something stylable by CSS.
+The "label" and "event" icons will be replaced with their icons derived from UML.
+The fieldsets from the animation editor should be smaller and the next frame has the hotkey next frame button + Ctrl.

+Monika: is communication via multiple windows (editors) possible in electron?
+        inspector values can annd should be broken down into exponentials -> num, to exponential

 # July 18th 2019
 The clickdummy for the usertest was presented by Lea Stegk and Monika Galkewitsch, desired changes are listed in the log.([1](https://github.com/JirkaDellOro/FUDGE/blob/master/Design/Logs/190718_NotizenLS))